José Luis Sampedro: Biography

-Sampedro died on April 8, 2013, in Madrid, aged 96 years old.
+Sampedro died on 8 April 2013, in Madrid, aged 96.

 Awards

-In 2002 Sampedro was appointed honorary non-executive chairman of the Spanish telecommunications company Sintratel, along with Nobel prizewinner José Saramago.
+In 2002, Sampedro was appointed honorary non-executive chairman of the Spanish telecommunications company Sintratel, along with Nobel prizewinner José Saramago.
 Sintratel is a skit on sin trabajo telecoms or telecommunications workers without work.

 In 2008, he was awarded the Medal of the Order of Charlemagne by the Principality of Andorra.
 In April 2009 he was invested as Doctor Honoris Causa of the University of Seville.